Style For Pennies

 Because every site, including this one, is guilty of showcasing and recommending clothing, shoes and accessories that are realistically out of a lot of people’s price range.
 So we end up with a lot of readers who have great in-depth knowledge of men’s style but not the wardrobe to back it up.
 It’s hard as a writer, because what we want to recommend is the best in quality and construction so that the pieces you buy will wear well and last for years.
 Unfortunately, clothing of that nature happens to be expensive.

 However, there is a small overlap in this style Venn diagram – thrifting.
 Or, to us UK natives, second-hand/vintage shopping.
 In the US people can go to places like Goodwill or small mom-and-pop shops and pick up high quality pieces that others no longer want, for spare change.
-And these shops are everywhere – just check out this map of places to shop in New York by A Continuous Lean:

 I just don’t feel there is as much exposure in the UK to the potential that shopping second-hand holds.
 Either there aren’t enough shops, or these shops aren’t getting enough exposure.
 Since last winter I’ve been consciously making an effort to check out more second-hand and vintage shops to see if I can find things that I like.
 And I’ve learnt a lot of things along the way.